 Whether you seek Administration or Probate, you must always act in the best interests of the Estate and ensure that you satisfy all legal obligations of the Estate.
 It is important that you seek legal advice when navigating this process because of the serious personal liability that befalls the Executor.
 Executors can be personally liable for breach of fiduciary duty, or a failure to properly administer the Estate and obtaining legal advice assists in mitigating this risk.

 Shire Legal can assist in preparing the relevant documents to be lodged with the Court, as well as the required legal notices that need to be published online.
 We can also assist in distributing and administering the Estate.
-Where you need to sell any real property owned by the Estate, Shire Legal are also able to assist with the conveyance of such a sale.
+Where you need to sell any real property owned by the Estate, Shire Legal are also able to assist with the conveyance of such a sale - we can even assist you with putting the property on the market prior to probate being granted (read our blog here).